imbhargav5/nextbase-nextjs-supabase-starter/README.md

 # NextBase Starter

 This is a starter project for NextBase.
 It includes a basic Next.js 13 app with Supabase and Tailwind CSS.
+It includes the all new `app` folder, `layout` components, React server components and more!

 ## Features